DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world1.md

 "...Flashbang!?"

-It is officially adopted by MDA.
+It was officially adopted by MDA.
-Flashbang is presumed to be effective against most of non-humans, with sole exceptions of spirits that hold special eyes But <span title="Yeah, let's forget that you heard familiar voice">who</span> threw it?
+Flashbang is presumed to be effective against most of non-humans, with sole exceptions of spirits that hold special eyes.
+But <span title="Yeah, let's forget that you heard familiar voice">who</span> threw it?
 _TL note:_ the wording in original text is a bit weird here

 "Here!
 We should leave soon, otherwise we're going to get overrun by demons!"

-Human?
+Was it human?
 Turning his back to blinding light, Kai run toward a beckoning figure.

 "Get on!
 It might be strong, but it cannot lasts more than 10 seconds"